 Successful expansion is the result of successful research.
 Research is essential to any kind of business growth, but doubly so when entering a foreign market.
 Make sure your business could survive if everything goes poorly.
 A failed overseas expansion could be a massive loss of resources.
 You’re looking at hiring new employees, paying potentially higher fees, and taking on the enormous task of introducing foreign workers to your company’s unique culture and ideals.
 Business expenses aside, you should consider the cost of living for your employees, or yourself if you plan on relocating.
 Visas, flights, and accommodation all add up.

 Before you can decide on where to expand, you need to find viable markets.
 See where companies similar to yours have thrived and which have failed.
 Once you find a place for yourself, be prepared to start a small operation to test the waters.
-This can give you a feel for how a more extensive operation would work, but with lower risks.
+Studies show that 72 percent of people who conduct a local search will visit a store within a five mile proximity.
+Leverage local marketing so that you are discoverable to potential customers in your new location.
+This will give you a better chance of success within your new market.
+Testing the waters can give you a feel for how a more extensive operation would work, but with lower risks.
 Assess how this operation performs, then come up with a revised business plan.
-If things don’t look good, don’t feel trapped.
-Get out before you lose big time, and start again somewhere else.

 Find a Consultant